Fechin/reference/toml.md

 categories:
   - Programming
 intro: |
-    This is a quick reference cheat sheet to the TOML config file syntax.
+    This is a quick reference cheat sheet to the TOML format configuration file syntax.
 ---